papr8ka/-lwjgl-basics-wiki/LibGDX-Finger-Swipe.md

 ...
 ```

 Below shows how we can sample from a 64x64 "falloff texture" to fake polygon anti-aliasing:
 ![Falloff](http://i.imgur.com/shoE48S.png)

+(If you are unsure about texture coordinates, be sure to read [this tutorial](https://github.com/mattdesl/lwjgl-basics/wiki/Textures) first!)

 Now we have a smooth edge!
 ![Edge](http://i.imgur.com/VdIUMyS.png)